Framing Unionization on Facebook: Communication around Representation Elections in the United States: Discussion and Conclusion

 First, we found that nearly 89\% of posts contain at least one frame, with diagnostic and community frames dominating overall discourse (\textbf{RQ1}).
 This suggests that unions rely heavily on problem identification and community-building to structure their communication.
 Such practices resonate with the expression of stances on problematic issues, which relate to the diagnostic frame, and celebrations of achievements, common in the community frame, stressed in~\citet{carneiro2022digital}.
 Moreover, they are close to the relationship-fostering role of social media messaging identified by~\citet{lovejoy2012information}, captured by community frames in our work.
 In line with such previous work, we found that the use of action-infused social media messages (i.e., our \emph{motivational} frame) was generally very low.
 At the same time, substantial heterogeneity emerged across unions, again in line with previous research on diverse communication repertoires.
 Importantly, we observed systematic differences by organizational structure: industrial unions—organizing across skill boundaries—tended to use diagnostic and prognostic frames more than the baseline, whereas craft unions—organized around specialized skill sets—used them less.
 This pattern resonates with their distinct organizational orientations, with industrial unions more often engaged in large-scale mobilization and bargaining.

-Second, in the lead-up to elections, unions in won cases systematically used nearly all frames more frequently than in lost cases, especially diagnostic, prognostic, and community (\textbf{RQ2}).
-This finding matches the literature on innovative strategies and union revitalization~\cite{turner2005transformation}, suggesting that successful unions may engage in more versatile and intensive framing strategies.
-It also aligns with research linking injustice frames and solidarity appeals to mobilization outcomes~\cite{benford2000framing, pasquier2018power}.
+Second, we found that a higher usage of diagnostic, prognostic, and community frames in Facebook communication prior to elections was associated with higher odds of winning (\textbf{RQ2}).
+This finding matches the literature on innovative strategies and union revitalization~\cite{turner2005transformation}, suggesting that successful unions may engage in versatile and intensive framing strategies.
+It also aligns with research linking frames of injustice and solidarity to mobilization outcomes~\cite{benford2000framing, pasquier2018power}.

 Third, we found dynamic adjustments in the aftermath of elections: won cases more often showed decreases in prognostic and motivational framing compared to lost cases (\textbf{RQ3}).
 This pattern suggests a shift in priorities once the immediate goal of winning representation is secured, with communication recalibrated from the mobilization to the consolidation phase.
 Such recalibration aligns with broader theories on organizational life cycles of social movements, considering transitions from mobilization to institutionalization~\cite{christiansen2009four, tarrow2022power}.